Small modular reactors

 The current regulation allows for conventional technology small nuclear power plants

 In Finland, the nuclear regulations are designed for large nuclear power plants and are not fully adapted to small reactors.
-The licensing and control of a small nuclear power plant based on conventional light water technology would not differ significantly from the licensing and control of existing plants.
+Finnish nuclear energy legislation is currently being reformed.
+The goal is that the new legislation would be better suited also to new types of nuclear reactors and power plants, including small modular reactors.
+The licensing and oversight of a small modular reactor based on conventional light water technology would not differ significantly from that of existing plants.

 International cooperation takes place in several forums